Boruca: Additional community influences

 There is a limited police presence in Boruca.
 The officers rotate between communities within the county of Buenos Aires.
 Police spend six days within the Brunka community, followed by four days of absence.
 Some of the members of the law enforcement team are Brunka, while others have non-indigenous backgrounds.

 The local youth group in Boruca is called ASJOB.
 The group consists of approximately 40 individuals and is open to local high school students for participation.
 The group works with the Cultural Radio station to announce events and also has connections to the Development Association.

 Volunteer presence

-The Peace Corps has an active presence in Boruca and the surrounding villages since the early 1990s.

-From 1991-1997, Peace Corps volunteer Pica Lockwood lived in the community, forming the first Indigenous youth group of Costa Rica.
+The Peace Corps has an active presence in Boruca and the surrounding villages since the early 1990s, forming the first Indigenous youth group of Costa Rica.
 The group was named Movimiento Juvenil Brunka (MOJUBRU) and later became La Assosacion Juvenil Brunka (ASJOB).
-Kurt Gedig, who was also present as a Peace Corps volunteer from 1990–1991, established the first kindergarten in Boruca.
+A volunteer also helped establish the first kindergarten in Boruca.

-WorldTeach, an educational volunteer program, has sent a full-year English teacher to Escuela Doris Z Stone in 2002, 2006, and 2008-2011.
+WorldTeach, an educational volunteer program, has sent a full-year English teacher to Escuela.